marioaae/marioaae.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I am a Software Engineer on his way to become a Full Stack Web Developer.
+I am a Software Engineer developing digital products with different technologies.

-In this personal website I will document my technical journey mainly for my own future reference but making it public for anybody who finds it useful.
+In this personal website I am documenting my technical journey and making it public for anybody who finds it useful.

-I currently have a full-time job in the Pharma industry and I develop digital services (of my own) on the side.
+I currently have an IT full-time job in the Pharma industry and I develop different stuff on the side.